-This Memorandum of Understanding ("MOU") is entered into between Seattle School District No. 1 ("District"), the employer, and the Seattle Education Association (SEA), the exclusive representative of employees of the District.
+This Memorandum of Understanding ("MOU") is entered into between the Seattle School District No. 1 ("District"), the employer of non-supervisory certificated employees, and the Seattle Education Association (SEA), the exclusive representative of non-supervisory certificated employees of the District.